The duck-billed platypus is a unique animal that can help us understand the evolutionary link between reptiles and mammals.

-A literary analysis essay of why Shakespeare's Hamlet is not a tragic hero.
+A literary analysis of why Shakespeare’s Hamlet was no tragic hero.
+Read on to understand Hamlet’s moral corruption and where it leads him.

 An exploration of the purpose of truth and lies in Kurt Vonnegut's novel, "Cat's Cradle" as they pertain to the made-up religion of Bokononism.
 The analysis is also relatable to the role of modern day religion and government in the lives of citizens.

 Based on short stories from Kurt Vonnegut's "Welcome to the Monkey House", I have come to several conclusions relating to power and control in future societies.

 After reading the poem "One Morning" by Eamon Grennan, I was inspired to write a poetic response in the same style.